styfle/cancel-workflow-action/README.md

 ## How does it work?

-When you `git push`, this action will capture the Branch and SHA.
-It will query GitHub's API to find workflow runs that match the Branch but do not match the SHA (these would be previous pushes) and cancel all of these in-progress runs so that the latest run (current SHA) will finish.
+When you `git push`, this GitHub Action will capture the current Branch and SHA.
+It will query GitHub's API to find previous workflow runs that match the Branch but do not match the SHA.
+These in-progress runs will be cancelled leaving only the latest run.

 Read more about the [Workflow Runs API](https://docs.github.com/en/rest/reference/actions#workflow-runs).